linearregression/course-notes/greek-and-roman-mythology/01-lectures.md

 * Paris
 * Priam

-The Iliad is a poem about rage, specifically about Achilles' conflict with Agamemnon (never resolved); Achilles reconciles(?) with Priam
+The Iliad is a poem about rage (*starts* with rage), specifically about Achilles' conflict with Agamemnon (never resolved); Achilles reconciles(?) with Priam
 The Iliad deals with *three days* of the ten-year war; other details come from other epic poems, including the backstory (Paris/Helen/Menelaus; apple of discord)

 # Trojan war aftermath and the Homer question